GooboGobbo/GooboGobbo/README.md

 - **Other**: Data visualization, Data cleaning, Financial modeling

 ### Goals
-I aim to expand my skills in data analysis, visualization, and web development while exploring how technology can be applied to finance and commercial real estate investment.
+I aim to expand my skills in data analysis while exploring how technology can be applied to finance and commercial real estate investment.

 # 👨‍💻 My Coding Portfolio